Memory studies: Multidirectional memory

-Memory and the formation of identity is not a homogenous process where one memory forms one identity and another memory forms another identity, exclusively.
-Instead the heterogeneity of memory means various memories operate and interact in an inexhaustible manner over time which then shape how we come to see ourselves and our experiences in the world as well as our understanding of worldwide issues.
-Memory should not therefore ideally be a zero-sum game with struggles ensuing over scarce resources as proponents of competitive memory would suggest.
-The individual as well as the collective memory and relations to the past can exist without one being more important than the other.
-The “embodied and lived side of our relations to the past” can share space with the “social and constructed side of our relations to the past”.
-Therefore, in contrast to competitive memory, multidirectional memory is “subject to ongoing negotiation, cross-referencing, and borrowing; as productive and not privative”.
+In multidirectional memory, memories are not fighting for resources in a zero-sum game as competitive memory suggests; both the individual's lived memory and social collective memory can safely coexist in relation to the past.
+In contrast to competitive memory, multidirectional memory is “subject to ongoing negotiation, cross-referencing, and borrowing; as productive and not privative”.

-With this kind of multiplicity of memories, cross cutting themes can be focused on and brought to the fore.
-Shared themes make it possible to place greater attention on the collective issues faced by various groups rather than the issues specific to individual groups.
-The society is therefore not homogenous with only one memory of the past in focus at any given time.
-Instead, “multidirectional memory considers a series of interventions through which social actions bring multiple traumatic pasts into a heterogeneous and changing post – World War II present”.
+Mulitdirectional memory does not focus on one isolated memory: it synthesizes multiple collective past memories into a changing post-World War II present.
+Multidirectional memory also allows for cross-cutting themes and examining collective issues facing by various groups rather than issues specific to individual groups.

 Multidirectional memory also means that memories are not the property of groups as is suggested by proponents of competitive memory.
 This therefore makes the relationship between memory and identity a non-linear one.
 In creating meaning through multiple memories, groups are not forced to forget the memories of other groups whether they are within the same or across different geographical boundaries.
 “Memories are not owned by groups – nor are groups “owned” by memories.
 Rather, the borders of memory and identity are jagged…”

 “Pursuing memory’s multidirectionality encourages us to think of the public sphere as a malleable discursive space in which groups do not simply articulate established positions but actually come into being through their dialogical interactions with others; both the subjects and spaces of the public are open to continual reconstruction”.
 This challenges the dichotomy many writers may express about memory operating competitively where one memory must dominate.